 Tally up all of your monthly savings goals into a lump sum.
 You will need to find that amount of money in your budget.
 You should set this up so that it happens automatically, before you even have a chance to spend the money on something else.
 Some companies will direct deposit part of your check into a savings account or you can have your bank automatically draft that amount into a savings account every payday.

 Use the Right Savings Tool

 Money market accounts through your bank or credit union often offer good rates of return.
 In the past, certificates of deposit (CDs) have offered good rates of return, but you should compare them to other accounts.
-Note, however, that any of these options will offer a lower rate of return than will other investments such as mutual funds, exchange-traded funds, and equities, which have historically garnered larger annual returns.
+Most of these options will offer a lower rate of return than other investments such as mutual funds, exchange-traded funds, and equities, which have historically garnered larger annual returns.

 You do not want to put an emergency fund into a CD or other account that is locked from withdrawals.
 You can be penalized if you need to access the money before the term is complete.
 Savings bonds do not offer an option that will help you reach your goals quickly, either.

 If you are working toward more than one savings goal, you have several options available.
 You may choose to put all of the money into one account and simply keep a ledger at home of what amount goes to which goal.
-Or you may choose to have separate accounts for your savings goals.
+Or you may choose to have separate accounts for each of your savings goals.

 For example, you may opt to have one savings account that is simply for your emergency fund, and another account that you use to save for a home or vacation.
 This will help to protect the money that you are saving for those individual goals so that you aren't tempted to tap into one area of savings, like your emergency fund, as often.